Leni Riefenstahl: Dancing and acting careers

 On one of her adventures, Riefenstahl met Luis Trenker, an actor who had appeared in Mountain of Destiny.
 At a meeting arranged by her friend Gunther Rahn, she met Arnold Fanck, the director of Mountain of Destiny and a pioneer of the mountain film genre.
 Fanck was working on a film in Berlin.
 After Riefenstahl told him how much she admired his work, she also convinced him of her acting skill.
 She persuaded him to feature her in one of his films.
 Riefenstahl later received a package from Fanck containing the script of the 1926 film The Holy Mountain.
 She made a series of films for Fanck, where she learned from him acting and film editing techniques.
 One of Fanck's films that brought Riefenstahl into the limelight was The White Hell of Pitz Palu of 1929, co-directed by G. W. Pabst.
+She had to undergo many physical challenges that would probably be deemed unethical in today's standards.
+Some of the torments included: being engulfed in small avalanches, jumping into mountain lakes and icy streams, climbing rocky pinnacles while barefoot, letting herself be pulled up a rock face being pelted by snow and ice, balancing on a ladder above a deep glacial crevasse, and enduring obscene jokes from her exclusively male colleagues.
 Her fame spread to countries outside Germany.

 Riefenstahl produced and directed her own work called Das Blaue Licht ("The Blue Light") in 1932, co-written by Carl Mayer and Béla Balázs.
 This film won the silver medal at the Venice Film Festival, but was not universally well-received, for which Riefenstahl blamed the critics, many of whom were Jewish.
 Upon its 1938 re-release, the names of Balázs and Sokal, both Jewish, were removed from the credits; some reports say this was at Riefenstahl's behest.
-In the film, Riefenstahl played an innocent peasant girl who is hated by the villagers because they think she is diabolic and cast out.
+In the film, Riefenstahl played an innocent peasant girl who is hated by the villagers because they think she is diabolical and cast out.
 She is protected by a glowing mountain grotto.
-According to herself, Riefenstahl received invitations to travel to Hollywood to create films, but she refused them in favour of remaining in Germany with a boyfriend.
+According to herself, Riefenstahl received invitations to travel to Hollywood to create films, but she refused them in favor of remaining in Germany with a boyfriend.
 Hitler was a fan of the film, and thought Riefenstahl epitomized the perfect German female.
 He saw talent in Riefenstahl and arranged a meeting.

 In 1933, Riefenstahl appeared in the U.S.-German co-productions of the Arnold Fanck-directed, German-language SOS Eisberg and the Tay Garnett-directed, English-language S.O.S.
 Iceberg.
 The films were filmed simultaneously in English and German and produced and distributed by Universal Studios.
 Her role as an actress in S.O.S.
 Iceberg was her only English language role in film.